Cape Malay Chicken Curry

 fresh chopped cilantro

 (optional) fresh or dried chilies – depending on how much spice you like.
-You could also add a dash of red pepper flakes
+Or, you could also add a dash of red pepper flakes

 salt and pepper to taste